Pensionary: Responsibilities

 The advocate drew up and introduced all resolutions, concluded debates, and counted the votes in the Provincial Assembly.
 When it was not in session, he was a permanent member of the college of deputed councilors who carried on the administration.
-He was the minister of justice and finance.
+He handled matters of justice and finance.

 All correspondence passed through his hands, and he was the head and the spokesman of the delegation, who represented the province in the States General.
 The conduct of foreign affairs, in particular, was entrusted almost entirely to him.